neutrons/multiphonon/examples/README.md

     $ conda config --add channels mcvine
     $ conda install multiphonon

+The following examples do not contain the preprocessing step to reduce raw experimental data to I(Q,E) spectrum and do not require Mantid.

 The following example shows the core functionality of the multiphonon code, converting S(Q,E) histogram to DOS: